0x6d69636b/windows_hardening/README.md

 #### Audit

-HardeningKitty performs an audit, saves the results in a CSV file and creates a log file.
+The default mode is _audit_.
+HardeningKitty performs an audit, saves the results to a CSV file and creates a log file.
 The files are automatically named and receive a timestamp.
 Using the parameters _ReportFile_ or _LogFile_, it is also possible to assign your own name and path.

 The _Filter_ parameter can be used to filter the hardening list.
 For this purpose the PowerShell ScriptBlock syntax must be used, for example `{ $_.ID -eq 4505 }`.
 The following elements are useful for filtering: ID, Category, Name, Method, and Severity.